 The SSL ‘Book of the Month’ feature highlights a book in our collection that has been chosen by one of our Subject Consultants.
 This may be a recent addition to our stock or an existing item that we would like to share with you.

-Our Book of the Month choice for December has been selected by Sarah Rhodes, Subject Consultant for International Development, Forced Migration, African and Commonwealth Studies.
+Our Book of the Month choice for July has been selected by Jo Gardner, Bodleian Social Science Librarian and Subject Consultant for Politics and International Relations.

 Why was it chosen?

 The choice was inspired by the current instability within and around the European Union.

 In The Left Case Against the EU, Costas Lapavitsas makes the case that the European Union is beyond left-wing reform, as evidenced by its response to the Eurozone crisis.
 He argues that the union has become a neoliberal citadel that embeds austerity, privatisation and wage cuts.
 If the union has drifted rightward, Lapavitsas argues that the only way to fight for reform is from within.

 ‘This is one of the most significant books on modern politics to appear in the last decade, and virtually the only one fully to grasp the nature of our present situation.’

 Richard Tuck, Harvard University

 ‘Nowhere has the political economy of the common currency and of German ascendancy in Europe been more clearly exposed.’

 Wolfgang Streeck, Max Planck Institute for the Study of Societies